Artarmon: History

 In 1794 and 1796, land grants were given to soldiers and emancipists to encourage farming.
 The most important farm was owned by William Gore (1765–1845), who was the provost marshal under NSW Governor William Bligh.
 Gore received a grant of 150 acre in 1810, and named it Artarmon after his family estate in Ireland.
 Gore Hill is named after him.

 The Chatswood South Uniting Church, located at the corner of Mowbray Road and the Pacific Highway, designed by architect and later mayor of Manly, Thomas Rowe, was built in 1871.
 A sandstone church in the Gothic style, it features a small belfry flanking the eastern front of the building.
 Immediately to the west is a small cemetery, with graves going back to 1871.
 The building was extended in 1883 and 1930; it is now listed on the (now-defunct) Register of the National Estate.
 The cemetery is listed by the National Trust and is known as the Pioneer's Memorial Reserve.

 Artarmon Post Office opened on 1 December 1909.

-Since its urban growth, Artarmon has endured as a family-oriented suburb for its versatility of lush greenery.
+In 2025, it was reported that the Post Office was going to permanently close on 12 March, 2025.

+From 1918, Artarmon started to see more suburban development, with the establishment of smaller residential homes and more people moving to the area, drawn by its proximity to central Sydney and the green surroundings.
+The post-war years saw a boom in suburban development across Sydney, including Artarmon.
+The suburb became more densely populated and industries began to set up in the area.
+Up until the end of the 20th century, Artarmon had undergone substantial transformation and the suburb continued to evolve into a more commercial and residential mix.

+The Seven Network operated its main headquarters in Artarmon from 1999 to 2016.
+The site is nowadays occupied by modern mixed-use developments.